juanjuanzero/FlowMonitoringInspections/README.md

 * ~~Add Views for Showing Site Attributes. (done)~~
 * ~~Add Create View Page for each entity (done)~~
 * ~~Bug, when there are no equipment on the site, the view should not be called up. (done)~~
-* Add Edit Page for each entity (Flow Meter, Telog, Sensor, Manhole)
+* ~~Add Edit Page for each entity (Flow Meter, Telog, Sensor, Manhole) (done)~~
-* Route Newly created edit/add pages to each entity
+* When creating/add a new equipment for the site, route the view that is returned back to the site equipment view.
+* Going from Manhole to the other equipment
-* Create delete method for each entity
+* Create delete method for site
 * ~~Edit Page for Site entity (done)~~
 * Introduce EF Migrations
 * need to make error view (done)